GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

   <a href="https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/releases/latest/"><img src="http://gpuopen-librariesandsdks.github.io/media/latest-release-button.svg" alt="Latest release" title="Latest release"></a>
 </div>

+### What's new in AGS 5.4
+Version 5.4 adds a better description of the GPU architecture for those wishing to fine tune their games for specific code paths.
+You can also check if the GPU is an APU or not.
+This may be useful when budgeting for memory since the local memory reported will only be a small amount compared to the system memory the GPU has access to.
+In addition, there are now shader intrinsics for getting the draw index for execute indirect calls as well as support for atomic U64 ops.

+Radeon 7 and RDNA GPU core and memory speeds are now returned.

+For those using the static lib version of AGS, we now ship the debug versions of these libs too.

 ### What's new in AGS 5.3

 Version 5.3 adds DirectX 11 deferred context support for our MultiDrawIndirect and UAV overlap extensions, along with a helper function to let your app determine if the installed driver meets your game's minimum driver version requirements.
 If you're a Vulkan user, you can pair that with our machine readable [AMD Vulkan versions](https://github.com/GPUOpen-Drivers/amd-vulkan-versions) database, to get more information about the Vulkan implementation in our client driver.